 - freeze-dried chicken: I buy Mountain House freeze-dried chicken in a large #10 can and split it up amongst my recipes.
 I keep the unused portion in a sealed plastic bag in the freezer so it will keep longer.

 - pasta: for better rehydrating, use a pasta that cooks in 5 minutes or less.
-I used pasta that needed a longer cooking time, so I cooked it and dehydrated it for use in this recipe.
-This way, it will fully rehydrate better and not need to be cooked separately from the other ingredients in this recipe.
+Whenever I use pasta that needs a longer cooking time, I pre-cook and dehydrate it for use in recipes.
+This way, it will fully rehydrate better and not need to be cooked separately from the other ingredients.

 It’s easy to dehydrate ingredients at home!
 I use a Nesco Snackmaster dehydrator with temperature control.
-I purchased additional fruit roll trays for every tray in the dehydrator so food doesn’t fall through the standard trays.
+I purchased additional fruit leather trays for every tray in the dehydrator so food doesn’t fall through the standard trays.
 It usually takes 6-8 hours to dehydrate chopped vegetables, longer for foods with more liquid or for meats.
+It’s even possible to dehydrate soup.
+Just make it a little thicker than usual and spread the cooked soup on a fruit leather tray.

 It’s important to thoroughly dry everything until there’s no moisture left.
 To help food rehydrate faster, cut foods into small equal size pieces before dehydrating.